AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ## LinkedInLearning connector {#linkedinlearningconnector}

 The LinkedInLearning connector can be used by enterprise customers of LinkedIn.com who would like their learners to discover and consume courses from within Learning Manager.
 The connector can be configured to fetch courses periodically with your API key.
-Once a course is created within Prime, users can search for them and consume them.
+Once a course is created within Learning Manager, users can search for them and consume them.
 Learner progress can then be tracked within Learning Manager.

 ### Configure LinkedIn connector {#configurelinkedinconnector}